Chester Tourist Information. Click here to return to the home page.

 1663 An Irish man consigned to the pillory for speaking treason and lost his ears.

-1793 Effigy of Thomas Paine a support of American independence of burned.
+1793 Effigy of Thomas Paine a supporter of American independence of burned.

 Some Buildings around the Cross

-Buildings around the cross Buildings around the cross
+Chestertourist.com - Buildings around the Cross Page One Chestertourist.com - Buildings around the Cross Page Two

 Some Shops near the Cross